MatthieuALLIER/PLSISE/README.md

 ## Package
 The installation of the package is required and is done directly through the Github access.
 In order to do this ...

+Once the installation is successful, you can now access the full functionality of the package.
+You will find these different functions:

 ## Contributors